-- Marfan's Syndrome a connective tissue disorder - A bicuspid valve a double flap (leaflet), in your aortic valve which is one of the valves in your heart - An inherited condition
+- Marfan's Syndrome a connective tissue disorder - A bicuspid valve a double flap (leaflet), in your aortic valve which is one of the valves in your heart - An inherited condition a) Sacular b) Fusiform

-There are 2 types of thoracic aortic aneurysm: Fusiform and Saccular (see diagram) and these can be found at points along the aorta.
+There are two types of thoracic aortic aneurysm: Fusiform and Saccular (see diagram overleaf) and these can be found at points along the aorta.
 This will be discussed by your consultant in clinic, who will describe which part of your aorta will need operating upon.